guillaumecherel/monapmc/README.md

 MonAPMC offers no clear advantage here.
 It is expected from the absence of variance in the model run time and the fact that the number of simulation per iteration is a multiple of the number of cores.
 As a consequence the loss mentionned above should be absent: no cpu ever idles in APMC.
 The two following sets of figures will illustrate what happens when the number of simulations per run does not divide into the number of cores, and when the variance of the model run time increases.

-In the second set, both K and V change to illustrate cases of low and high parallelism (respectively K=4 and K=100) and of low and high model run time variance and a case where .
+In the second set, both K and V change to illustrate cases of low and high parallelism (respectively K=4 and K=100) and of low and high model run time variance and a case where the model running time depends on the model parameter value creating a bias (TODO détailler).

 Fig L2 vs time K V